mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 can manipulate this set to manage which subjects they may receive events about over the stream.

-As the nature of the subject of a SET is left up to profiling specifications to define, subject identifiers are out of scope for this specification.
-Profiling specifications MUST define one or more subject properties that a receiver can include in their requests in order to identify the subject the request pertains to.

 ### Adding a Subject to a Stream
-When a receiver wants to signal to a transmitter that they wish to receive events about a particular subject over a stream, the receiver makes an HTTP POST request to the `/add-subjects` endpoint under the stream's resource, containing in the body a JSON object whose name/value pairs contain subject identifiers defined by a profiling specification.
+When a receiver wants to signal to a transmitter that they wish to receive events about a particular subject over a stream, the receiver makes an HTTP POST request to the `/add-subjects` endpoint under the stream's resource, containing in the body a Subject Identifier Object identifying the subject to be added.
 The transmitter MAY choose to ignore the request, for example if the subject has previously indicated to the transmitter that they do not want events to be transmitted to the receiver.
 On a successful response, the transmitter responds with an empty 200 OK response.

 <<TODO: MUST transmitters indicate that they are ignoring the request?>>